-- In case of an operating lease, the company creates an expense and not a liability.
+- In the case of an operating lease, the company creates an expense and not a liability.
 This helps it to keep its balance sheet clean.
-That is why an operating lease is “off-balance sheet financing”.
+That is why an operating lease is “off-balance sheet financing.”

 - Lessee faces no risk of obsolescence under operating lease as there is no transfer of ownership.

 - Interest expense and depreciation lower taxable income for the lessee.

-- Since cash outflow or lease payments are spread over several years, this lowers the burden of making one-time significant cash payment.
+- Since cash outflow or lease payments are spread over several years, this lowers the burden of making one-time significant cash payments.

-- If a business leases an asset rather purchasing it, this frees the capital for other investments.
+- If a business leases an asset instead purchasing it, this frees the capital for other investments.

 - Lease expenses remain constant over the lease tenor or grow in line with the inflation.
 This helps a business to accurately plan cash outflows.

 - Leasing is a good option for startups as it means lower capital requirements.

-- A big disadvantage of leasing is that it may result in the agency cost problem.
-Since lessor transfers all rights to a lessee for a specific time, the lessee is free to use the asset the way he or she likes, and this result in a moral hazard issue.
-As lessee is not the owner, and thus, may not take enough care of the asset.
+- A big disadvantage of leasing is that it may result in agency cost problems.
+Since the lessor transfers all rights to a lessee for a specific time, the lessee is free to use the asset the way they like, and this result in a moral hazard issue.
+As lessee is not the owner and thus, may not take enough care of the asset.
 This separation between the ownership and the control of the asset is known as the agency cost of leasing.

 - Since the capital lease is a type of debt, it may limit a company’s borrowing ability.

 - Lease payments lower the net income for the equity holders.